Peter Obi 2023: It’s now or never! - New Telegraph

 The Igbo community sent a high-powered delegation to the governor to reconsider the displacement of the traders.

-With just 20 pounds given to the Igbo after the Nigeria/Biafra civil war, they have created trillions in wealth and are arguably the richest demography in Nigeria.
-That again is the Igbo miracle.
+With just 20 pounds given to the Igbo after the Nigeria Biafra civil war, they have created trillions in wealth and arguably the richest demography in Nigeria.
+That again is the Igbo miracle

 When Peter Obi came in as governor of Anambra State, government business operated from makeshift containers, batchers and kiosks, No Secretariat.
 The state owed several years of arrears of unpaid salaries, pensions and contract certificates.